ptekkis18/Pixel_Proxy/README.md

   <img src="https://github.com/user-attachments/assets/4f5243a7-dc52-4617-a119-37786b9c4845" width="154" height="200" />
 </p>

-# Goal:
+# Goal
 Repurpose the laptop and make it as usable as possible

-Firstly, the old hard disk drive was extracted preserving all the important files and replaced with a 4GB USB drive.
-Then, Linux Alpine was installed and used as the operating system as it is the lightest Linux distro allowing it to run with minimal resources.

 # Alpine Linux
 <p align="center">
   <img src="https://github.com/user-attachments/assets/6ff70225-98d9-4984-bb9f-d8d0bea95ea4" width="296" height="200" />
 </p>
+Firstly, the old hard disk drive was extracted preserving all the important files and replaced with a 4GB USB drive.
+Then, Linux Alpine was installed and used as the operating system as it is the lightest Linux distro allowing it to run with minimal resources.

 The installation went smoothly despite the fact that the screen hardly could be seen.
 This was made possible with the way Alpine Linux works allowing for live use of the system just like Kali.
 Once you advance through the installation and as soon as OpenSSH is executed, the laptop could be access through another machine enabling installation completion.

 # Docker